 The world's moving towards "thin" devices.
 People around the world use more smartphones and tablets and less workstations and laptops.
-Therefore, decentralized cryptographic payment system cannot rely solely on small individual nodes hosted on personal computers but rather should be based on dedicated powerful supernodes hosted by professionals, with thin clients apps connected to the authorization sample - a group of supernodes randomly selected by special fraud-prevention algorithm - via DAPI calls.
+Therefore, decentralized cryptographic payment systems will rely solely on small individual nodes hosted on personal computers but rather willbe based on dedicated powerful supernodes hosted by professionals, with thin clients apps connected to a authorization sample - a group of supernodes randomly selected by special fraud-prevention algorithm - via DAPI calls.